 - 1. Keep the pump's outer surface as free from dirt as possible. - 2.
 Seal all unused couplers with thread protectors. - 3.
 Keep all hose connections free of dirt and grime. - 4.
-The breather-hole in the filler cap must be clean and unobstructed at all times. - 5.
+The breather-hole in the breather cap must be clean and unobstructed at all times. - 5.
 Equipment connected to the pump must be kept clean. - 6.
-Use only an approved, high-grade hydraulic oil in this pump.
-Change as recommended (every 300 hours).
+Use only Power Team hydraulic oil in this pump.
+Change oil and oil filter as recommended (every 300 hours).